 - Don’t Leave Your Eyeglasses Behind

-If your eyes get irritated or you run out of contacts, you’ll need your eyeglasses as a back up.
+If your eyes get irritated or you run out of contacts, you’ll need your eyeglasses as a backup.
 During long flights, you should also wear your glasses because the dry air in the plane can make wearing contacts uncomfortable.

 - Pack Your Contacts, Eyeglasses, and Accessories in Your Personal Bag

 Unfortunately, your checked luggage could get lost.
-It’s important to keep all of your contacts, glasses, and accessories with you.
+It’s important to keep all your contacts, glasses, and accessories with you.
 You never know when you might need to do a quick adjustment in the airport or airplane bathrooms.